javakidx/hadoopstudy/README.md

 # hadoopstudy
-My practice for the sample code of Hadoop: The Definitive Guide
+My practice for the sample codes in Hadoop: The Definitive Guide.
+Most of these codes are the same as the sample codes in this book.
 ## How to execute

 1. Set the directory for compiled classes.